 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-We are anticipating that we will work in consultation with municipalities on which one we want to prioritize, and also looking at which asset has a higher risk associated to those.

-It is something that my department has wanted to get done; hopefully through this budget we will get some buildings remediated and/or remove assets that are derelict and badly needed to be taken down.
+We are anticipating that and we will work in consultation with municipalities on which ones we want to prioritize and also looking at which asset....
+I guess if there is a higher risk associated to those, but it is something that my department has been wanting to get done.
+Hopefully through this budget, we will get some buildings remediated and/or remove assets that are derelict and badly needed to be taken down.
 Thank you, Mr. Chairman.